 Those people that make key decisions about investing and where to invest in the stock markets are buying today based on what they feel will happen in the future.
 They are making a bet with their money on what is going to happen in the future so if the stock market declines, that means that investors are feeling that the larger companies which are represented on the stock market are going to start doing worse in the future.

 One of the key things about lead indicators and types of recession is that they’re often self-fulfilling.
-If there’s a large enough belief that when USA is on market gets to nine months that automatically means a recession, then everybody starts pulling their money out of the markets and causes a recession I. Try not to get too involved in exactly why and how these things happen.
+If there’s a large enough belief that when US days on market gets to nine months that automatically means a recession, then everybody starts pulling their money out of the markets and causes a recession.
+I try not to get too involved in exactly why and how these things happen.
+I’m much more interested in how you respond, how you prepare and how you make sure that your business (especially if it’s never endured a recession before) is recession ready and ready to respond, because ultimately the economic cycle is just a cycle like any other.
+And if you have the opportunity to buy low and sell high, then you and your business will come out ahead.

 Next Steps